Andrew Jackson Bryant: Memberships

-New York City

-As mayor-elect, Bryant traveled to New York City in 1875, where he was received by public officials, inspected the Brooklyn Police Headquarters and was entertained with a dinner at the Windsor Hotel in Manhattan.
-He attended a meeting of the New York City Board of Aldermen, where he was seated beside President Samuel A. Lewis of the board.

 Death

-Bryant died on May 11, 1888, after he fell off a ferryboat in the San Francisco Bay, bound for Oakland.
-At first it was thought that the former mayor might have committed suicide, and three full columns in the San Francisco Chronicle were devoted to that theory:
+Bryant died on May 11, 1888, after he fell off a ferryboat in the San Francisco Bay bound for Oakland.
+At first, it was thought that the former mayor might have died by suicide, and three full columns in the San Francisco Chronicle were devoted to that theory:

 The first conjecture was that the manner of the tragic death of the well-known citizen was the evidence of suicide.
 Subsequent developments only helped strengthen the opinion and remove all doubt that the untimely termination of the ex-Mayor's career was the act of a desperate man, goaded by financial and physical troubles.

 The New York Times reported that:

 A.J.
 Bryant, ex-Mayor of San Francisco, committed suicide this morning by jumping from the ferry steamer Encinal just after the boat had started on the 9:15 trip to Oakland.
 Mr. Bryant was very nervous and trembling when he bought his ticket, and the gate-keeper appears to be the last man who talked with him.

 A coroner's jury, however, ruled on May 15, 1888, that the death was accidental, a decision based primarily on the testimony of "the boy Joseph Leikena," who said:

 When the boat was three or four blocks out from the wharf, I saw a man walking up and down on the upper deck.
 He was the only person I saw there.
 He walked close to the railing, staggered and fell overboard, and when he struck the water he struggled as though trying to swim.
 He went over the side of the vessel at the stern and did not jump overboard.